The Complete Restaurant Guide to Getting Found on Google in 2026

 Your Google Business Profile is the single most important factor in whether your restaurant shows up in Google Search and Maps.
 In many cases, it generates more restaurant visibility than your own website.
 Here’s an overview on how to get this right:

-A. Choose Correct Primary & Secondary Categories
+Choose Correct Primary & Secondary Categories

 Your primary category heavily influences where you appear.
 It should match your exact cuisine or format: